ehsong/ehsong.github.io/_pages/about.md

 For more information on my dissertation project, please see [here](/dissertation/).

-Besides the dissertation project, I have research interests in non-state service provision, political violence, and political institutions in authoritarian states with regional focus on China and East Asia (South and North Korea).
+Besides the dissertation project, I have research interests in non-state service provision, political violence, government trust, and political institutions in authoritarian states with regional focus on China and East Asia (South and North Korea).

 I am also an avid learner of computational tools, and was accepted as a fellow at 2020 Insight Data Science Fellows Program in San Francisco.